Wife’s kidney donation saved husband from chronic kidney disease | Case study

 The patient and his attenders were counselled regularly regarding the prognosis of the transplantation and the graft, along with the risks that may come with it.

-Once the patient achieved hemodynamic stabilization, he was discharged with the necessary medications and advice for follow-up.
+Once the patient achieved hemodynamic stabilization, he was discharged with the prescribed medications.
+He was advised to schedule a follow-up appointment with the Kidney Transplant Surgeons in Hyderabad at PACE Hospitals to assess his post-operative condition and ensure continued recovery.
 During discharge, the liver transaminases were stabilized.
 A stent was placed in the body (in situ).
 It is a regular surgical procedure to hold the ureter open until a proper pathway for urine drainage was reestablished, healing the surgical connection between the transplanted ureter and the bladder.

 Dr. A Kishore Kumar (Consultant Nephrologist & Kidney Transplant Physician) who helmed the surgery, praised the selfless act of the wife and remarked the role of healthcare team in the procedure, “Thanks to the haste search efforts of family members and the medical acumen of the PACE team of coordinators and medical specialists, we could successfully accomplish the transplantation of the kidney.
 Both the donor and the recipient are doing well," said Dr. A Kishore Kumar, the consultant nephrologist & renal transplant physician, at PACE Hospitals, Hyderabad.